mertyildiran/Plexus/README.md

 #### How an individual neuron is fired?

 Currently, an individual neuron in a Plexus network is fired randomly by a single-core threaded process.
 The process picks a neuron from the network randomly and fires it.
-Firing a neuron literally means calling an instance method named **fire()** of the neuron instance and nothing more.
+Firing a neuron literally means calling an instance method named **fire()** and nothing more.

 Because of this implementation of the Plexus network relies on the complex data structures and [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) of Python programming language and because [CPython](https://en.wikipedia.org/wiki/CPython) (the most common implementation of Python) has a headache called [GIL](https://wiki.python.org/moin/GlobalInterpreterLock), it is currently impossible to gain the advantage of multi-core processing.
 But I'm planning to implement a workaround in the future for this specific limitation.